Murphy v. National Collegiate Athletic Association

 Murphy v.
-National Collegiate Athletic Association, No. 16-476, 584 U.S. ___ (2018), was a United States Supreme Court case involving the Tenth Amendment to the United States Constitution.
+National Collegiate Athletic Association, No. 16-476, 584 U.S. 453 (2018) [138 S. Ct.
+1461], was a United States Supreme Court case involving the Tenth Amendment to the United States Constitution.
 The issue was whether the U.S. federal government has the right to control state lawmaking.
-The State of New Jersey, represented here by Governor Philip D. Murphy, sought to have the Professional and Amateur Sports Protection Act (PASPA) overturned, allowing state-sponsored sports betting.
+The State of New Jersey, represented by Governor Philip D. Murphy, sought to have the Professional and Amateur Sports Protection Act (PASPA) overturned to allow state-sponsored sports betting.
 The case, formerly titled Christie v.
 National Collegiate Athletic Association until Governor Chris Christie left office, was combined with NJ Thoroughbred Horsemen v.
 NCAA No. 16-477.

-The pro-betting side characterized the federal government's position as commandeering, declaring federal laws that the states would have the responsibility to enforce.
-The anti-betting side relied on the Supremacy Clause of the United States Constitution to keep PASPA in force.
-The outcome of this case is likely to be cited in future cases involving the legalization of marijuana, where a similar state–federal question exists.
+The pro-betting side characterized the federal government's position as commandeering of state officials via federal law, which the states would have the responsibility to enforce.
+The anti-betting side relied on the Supremacy Clause of the U.S. Constitution to keep PASPA in force.
+The outcome of the case was suggested to be likely to be cited in future cases involving the legalization of marijuana in which a similar state–federal question exists.

-On May 14, 2018, the Court reversed lower court findings, favoring New Jersey in deciding that PASPA violated the anticommandeering principle by a 7–2 vote, and declared the entire law unconstitutional by a 6–3 vote.
+On May 14, 2018, the Court reversed lower court and sided with New Jersey in deciding that PASPA violated the anticommandeering principle by a 7–2 vote and declaring the entire law unconstitutional by a 6–3 vote.

 Background

-In 1992, Congress passed the Professional and Amateur Sports Protection Act (PASPA), 28 U.S.C. §§ 3701-3704, to prohibit state-sanctioned sports gambling; the law stated that states may not "sponsor, operate, advertise, promote, license, or authorize by law or compact" sports gambling.
-The law made exemptions for gambling in four states: Nevada, Delaware, Oregon, and Montana which had established legal sports gambling regulations in place.
-New Jersey had attempted to apply for the exemption but failed to act in 1991 before this exemption window closed, in part due to state-level political issues.
+In 1992, the U.S. Congress passed the Professional and Amateur Sports Protection Act (PASPA), 28 U.S.C. §§ 3701-3704, to prohibit state-sanctioned sports gambling.
+The law stated that states may not "sponsor, operate, advertise, promote, license, or authorize by law or compact" sports gambling.
+The law made exemptions for gambling in four states (Nevada, Delaware, Oregon, and Montana), which had established legal sports gambling regulations in place.
+New Jersey had attempted to apply for the exemption but failed to act in 1991, when the exemption window closed, in part because of state-level political issues.